wildfly/quickstart/managed-executor-service/README.md

 A JAX-RS resource provides access to some operations that are executed asynchronously.

+This quickstart does not contain any user interface.
+The tests must be run to verify everything is working correctly.

 _Note: This quickstart uses the H2 database included with ${product.name.full} ${product.version}.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 _Note: This quickstart uses a `*-ds.xml` datasource configuration file for convenience and ease of database configuration.
 These files are deprecated in ${product.name} and should not be used in a production environment.
 Instead, you should configure the datasource using the Management CLI or Management Console.
 Datasource configuration is documented in the [Configuration Guide](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) for ${product.name.full}._